ousiax/Alyio.AspNetCore.Orchid/README.md

 - Call `services.AddAspNetX` in `ConfigureServices`
 - Call `app.UseAspNetX` in `Configure`

-You can also custom to config the AspNetX with `services.Configure<ServerOptions>` in term of you app.

 And when you browse to *http://&lt;yourApp&gt;/api-docs*, you should see Web APIs information in the web browser.

+### Customization

+You can also custom the AspNetX with `services.Configure<ServerOptions>` about you app and write a *about.md* in the `IHostingEnvironment.ContentRoot` to generate the about page.

 By default, *AspNetX* just collects the API `Controller` annotated with `RouteAttribute` or `[ApiExplorerSettings(IgnoreApi = false)]`, and ignores others.